 A survey by Motorola shows some interesting facts on cracked screens.

 The survey ‘Cracked Screens and Broken Hearts’ carried the specifics to find out about the one thing everyone is afraid to look over at – cracks on the touchscreen.

 Motorola surveyed around six thousand (6,000) adults across six (6) different countries.
 The results of the survey were surprising.
 The fact that about 50% of people have experienced this dreadful situation at least once in their lifetime.

 Out of the six countries, India stands first with the most cracked displays scoring a 65%.
-Another surprising fact is that 21% of people on a worldwide scale has a broken screen at the moment.
+Another surprising fact is that 21% of people on a worldwide scale have a broken screen at the moment.

 You are lucky if your screen was never broken but for how long.
 Did the thought never come to your mind that how cool would it be if the screens never broke?
 Never did you wonder even after such technological advancements, this hasn’t happened yet?